 Join Environmental Educators at the Hudson Highlands Nature Museum to add a memorable, hands-on component to your homeschool curriculum!
 We promote respect for nature through hikes, live animal presentations and scientific exploration.
+Our educational homeschool series offers inclusive, secular, non-partisan programs focused on academics and the natural history of the Hudson Valley.
 All Programs include an outdoor portion and will be held rain or shine, so please dress appropriately for the weather.
-Pre-paid registration is required for all programs.
+Pre-paid registration is required for all programs- see below to register.

 Programs are offered biweekly on Wednesdays from 1pm to 2:30pm from Sept.
 20th-Nov.
 15th 2017, see program details below.
 The buildings will open at 12pm for early check-in.
 This will allow extra time for free exploration, picnicking and/or visiting the gift shop before the program begins at 1pm.
 All programs begin promptly at 1pm, so please plan to arrive at least 15 minutes in advance to check-in.

 Register your child for all 5 sessions or choose your favorite subjects!
 Register online at hhnm.org or call us at (845)534-5506 x 211.
 Payment is non-refundable unless the class is cancelled by HHNM staff.
 For supply and planning purposes, pre-registration and advance payment is required by the registration deadline.

 All homeschool programs require a guardian to attend, free of charge, and are recommended for children ages 7-12 years old.
 We prefer a ratio of 1 child to 1 adult if possible.
 Please make other arrangements for siblings.
 There must be a minimum of 10 children enrolled for programs to run.